 In the jungles, on the beaches, and even upside down on hotel room ceilings, a countless variety of lizards sit ever watchful and always ready to run.

 After a humid downpour, be careful where you step!
-This poisonous dart frog is just bigger than your thumbnail and likes to hide in fallen leaves along the moist ground.
+This poisonous dart frog is just slightly bigger than your thumbnail and likes to hide in fallen leaves along the moist ground.

 I know it’s the teacher in me, but isn’t this the best monkey school photo you’ve ever seen?!
 All kidding aside, these white-faced capuchin monkeys aren’t as cute as they look.
 They’ll steal your snacks even while munching on the bloody remains of what used to be a lizard.